vladmihalcea/hypersistence-utils/README.md

 The `JsonType` allows you to map JSON column types, no matter if you're using Oracle, SQL Server, PostgreSQL or MySQL.

-Just add the following mapping to your `package-info.java` class in the same packe where your JPA entities are located:
+Just add the following mapping to your `package-info.java` class in the same package where your JPA entities are located:

 ````java
 @TypeDef(